lencx/ChatGPT/README.md

 ### Can't open ChatGPT

-If the application cannot be opened after the upgrade, please try to clear the configuration file, which is in the `~/.chatgpt/*` directory.
+If you cannot open the application after the upgrade, please try to clear the configuration file, which is in the `~/.chatgpt/*` directory.

 ### Is it safe?